sterrevdl/fmriprep-workshop/README.md

 During this workshop, participants will learn:

-- The BIDS data structure
+- The BIDS data structure and BIDS conversion using Heudiconv
-- How to run fMRIPrep using Docker
+- How to run fMRIPrep using Docker (and WSL installation for Windows Users)
-- Understanding preprocessing outputs
+- Understanding fMRIPrep outputs
 - Quality control of fMRI preprocessing
 - Basics of reproducible neuroimaging workflows